2072/Decursive/Readme.txt

 /dcrprclear
 ---> clear the priority list
 /dcrprshow
----> Display the priority list UI (where you can add,delete,clear) (Ctrl-left-clicking the MUFs handle does the same) /dcrskadd
+---> Display the priority list UI (where you can add,delete,move players) (Ctrl-left-clicking the MUFs handle does the same) /dcrskadd
 ---> Add the current target to the skip list /dcrskclear